What You Need to Know About Agricultural Products Grader or Sorter

 Coordination: Adjusting actions in relation to others' actions.

-In 2016, there was an estimated number of 42,900 jobs in the United States for Agricultural Products Grader or Sorter.
+There were about 42,900 jobs for Agricultural Products Grader or Sorter in 2016 (in the United States).
 There is little to no growth in job opportunities for Agricultural Products Grader or Sorter.
-Due to new job openings and attrition, there will be an average of 5,700 job openings in this field each year.
+The BLS estimates 5,700 yearly job openings in this field.

 The states with the most job growth for Agricultural Products Grader or Sorter are Montana, Washington, and Oregon.
 Watch out if you plan on working in Florida, South Carolina, or Maine.
 These states have the worst job growth for this type of profession.

-The average yearly salary of an Agricultural Products Grader or Sorter ranges between $19,190 and $33,390.
+The salary for Agricultural Products Graders and Sorters ranges between about $19,190 and $33,390 a year.

 Agricultural Products Graders and Sorters who work in North Dakota, Minnesota, or Kansas, make the highest salaries.

-How much do Agricultural Products Graders and Sorters make in different U.S. states?
+Below is a list of the median annual salaries for Agricultural Products Graders and Sorters in different U.S. states.

 |State||Annual Mean Salary|